Accelerators, Incubators and Mentors, Education & Literacy, Universities & Colleges, Tampa Bay

 The studios are free and open to the public; no library card is required.

-The collection of four Studios located on separate floors of the Main Library in downtown Clearwater, 100 N Osceola Avenue, offers classes, drop-in sessions, and one-on-one training for all ages and interests.
-The Studios@Main offer many options to explore and develop interests in arts, science and technology, entrepreneurship and small business, and local history.
+The collection of four studios located on separate floors of the Main Library in downtown Clearwater, 100 N Osceola Avenue, offers classes, drop-in sessions, and one-on-one training for all ages and interests.
+The [email protected] offers many options to explore and develop interests in arts, science and technology, entrepreneurship, small business, and local history.

-At the Studios@Main, patrons are encouraged to experiment and explore new skills.
+At the [email protected], patrons are encouraged to experiment and explore new skills.

 •The Creation Studio for Arts & Design (1st floor)